 ReStore Fast Facts

-- All 3 of our ReStore locations in Torrance, Norwalk and Bellflower are “e-waste” collection sites.
+- Our 2 ReStore locations in Torrance and Bellflower are “e-waste” collection sites.
 Donations of television & computer monitors, computer towers/hard drives and other electronics help keep electronic waste from landfills and help Habitat LA fund building projects all over the greater Los Angeles area.

 - Trucks are sent out daily to pick up items all over Los Angeles.
 To arrange a pick-up of your donation, please read about how to Donate Items.